-- Manage your account 24/7 via the myCYC mobile app or CYC Online account.
+- Manage your account 24/7 via the Optum Financial mobile app or Optum Financial online account.

-- Note: You will only be able to access your Transit funds through manual claim submission to CYC beginning January 1, 2020.
-Manual claims may be submitted to CYC via paper form, through the online employee portal and/or through CYC’s mobile app.
+- Note: You are only be able to access your Transit funds through manual claim submission to Optum Financial.
+Manual claims may be submitted to Optum Financial via paper form, through the online employee portal and/or through Optum Financial’s mobile app.

 - Spouses and dependent children.

 - Employees who are also enrolled in a State of Wisconsin pre-tax transit or vanpool program.

 - For 2021 benefit period, you must incur all eligible expenses by December 31, 2021.